 next/imageloaders for CDN-based delivery like Cloudinary or Imgix. - Combine image optimization with lazy loading for faster initial rendering.

-Improving API and Data Fetching Performance
+Improving integration and Data Fetching Performance

-Next.js supports multiple data-fetching patterns — getStaticProps, getServerSideProps, and the new app router hooks like fetch() and use() in Server Components.
+modern web applications supports multiple data-fetching patterns — getStaticProps, getServerSideProps, and the new app router hooks like fetch() and use() in Server Components.
 Here’s how to optimize them:

 - Use